gkulasik/grpc_assistant_server/README.md

       - /Users:/app/Users
 ```

-With the default config (configured for MacOS) the /Users directory will be passed to the docker container, passing access to nearly the whole system and should provided access to the protos.
+With the default config (configured for macOS) the /Users directory will be passed to the docker container, passing access to nearly the whole system and should provide access to the protos.
 While not ideal, this solution works, more granularity is possible for those who choose to tinker with the volumes and related request body options.import_path.

-Example on how to setup a request's options.import_path with the default docker-compose.yml volumes.
+Example of how to set up a request's options.import_path with the default docker-compose.yml volumes.
 Assuming the protos are located in foouser's projects directory.

 ```
 Request body sample: